At a 2019 Drucker Conference on ecosystem strategy, I heard one panelist say “Strategic planning is dead.”

 Great strategic planning has never been more critical than since everything started changing at breakneck speed.
-Furthermore, great strategic plans are mission critical during turbulent times.
-They keep your organization focused and simplify decision-making.
+Great strategic plans are mission critical during turbulent times.
+They keep your organization focused on what is important, thus simplifing decision-making.

 How do you identify a great strategic plan?